VIIIbyuL/506-final-project/README.md

 We tried to solve this as a binary classification problem to determine whether we can predict that an article sentiment aligns with short term stock price changes.

-We used RandomFOrestClassifier with a target variable of the alignment label and features mentioned above to train it.
+We used RandomForestClassifier with a target variable of the alignment label and features mentioned above to train it.

 ### Evaluation Strategies